Xilmi/Rotp-Fusion/README.md

 ## What's New

 2023.10.27 (BR)
-- Dark Galaxy: default values not linked to last value.
+- Dark Galaxy: Default values not linked to last value.
+- Dark Galaxy: Removed old clugging test code.

 2023.10.26 (BR)
 - Dark Galaxy: Found New cleaner way to hide all out of range elements.